 2. A large, diverse student community

-Every year, more than 360 students begin the study of politics at Otago through one of the four 100-level papers encompassing the major fields of politics:
+Every year, more than 360 students begin the study of Politics at Otago through one of the four 100-level papers encompassing the major streams in Politics:

 - POLS101 Political Theory